Closing Out the Estate; What Must Be Done

 When a breach of duty occurs, the fiduciary is chargeable with any loss in the value of asset(s) as a result of the breach, any profit made by the fiduciary as a result of the breach, and any profit which would have accrued to the assets had there been no breach.

 The Battle of Who’s Right and Who’s Wrong

 In contested fiduciary accounting disputes, the chancery court judge has the final authority to decide the case.

-Generally, in proceedings to settle the accounting of an executor, or trustee administrator, the burden of proof is upon the personal representative or the challenger, depending upon the circumstance of the particular case.
+Generally, in proceedings to settle the accounting of an executor, or trustee administrator, the burden of proof is upon the personal representative or the challenger, depending upon the circumstance of the case.
 Thus, when a personal representative files his/her accounting and someone file exceptions, the burden is to prove the bona-fides of the accounting upon the representative to establish its correctness and not on the claims of the objectors.

-The Burden of proving an exception however falls upon the objector.
-Our courts have ruled in many cases that the burden of showing there was more assets in an estate than disclosed by the executor in their inventory rests upon the objector, and “must be sustained with reasonably certainty.”
+The burden of proving an exception however falls upon the objector.
+Our courts have ruled in many cases that the burden of showing there were more assets in an estate than disclosed by the executor in their inventory rests upon the objector, and “must be sustained with reasonably certainty.”
 This same general standard applies when the objector claims that the property of the estate was of greater value than is shown by the accounting.
 Once this burden is met, the burden then shifts to the executor to establish the accuracy of the content of its accounting to the property.

 Damages, Remedies and Sanctions in an Accounting Fight

 When a fiduciary is held liable for a breach of duty, the courts have many options as to remedies.
 These remedies fall generally into four general categories: removal of the fiduciary, money damages, forfeiture of commissions, and other sanctions.
 Each of these categories is discussed below.